The Old Age Home(page)

 member of society to enjoy richer human contact, entertainment (did I

-civilization for personal and professional advancement.
+civilization for personal contact and professional advancement.

 This is more than a library card.
 You need this.